 “To be honest, in my first semester I was a little disillusioned with it.
 Some parts were really interesting, but I didn’t think I wanted to be a lawyer.”

-But then in his the second semester, Matias attended a series of lectures on international humanitarian law that were delivered by Reverend Professor Michael Tate AO, who was Foreign Minister under the Keating Government.
+But then in his the second semester, Matias attended a series of lectures on international humanitarian law that were delivered by Reverend Professor Michael Tate AO, who was Minister for Justice under the Keating Government.

 “He gave a fantastic series of lectures that just really grabbed me,” says Matias.